Idioms starting with the letter "G"

 - I hope you get around to doing your homework today rather than waiting until Sunday evening.

-get away from it all: to go to a different place than the usual place.
+get away from it all: to go to a different place than the usual place (to a place that's less stressful or more peaceful).

 - Many people go to the beach to get away from it all.
 I go to the golf course.